-- Mr. Smith retains his title and continues to report to Mr. Foster, our Chief Executive Officer.
-In the event that Charles River appoints a successor to Mr. Smith's role prior to September 30, 2022, Mr. Smith's job title will change to Senior Financial Advisor though February 28, 2023, as he transitions his responsibilities to his successor.
-Throughout this transition period, Mr. Smith will remain available to answer questions related to his role and to consult with his successor or our CEO about matters where Mr. Smith's skill, expertise or insight is considered necessary. - · Mr. Smith's remuneration and benefits remain substantially unchanged, except as described below. - Annual Salary: Mr. Smith's base compensation effective as of April 1, 2022 and through September 30, 2022 will be £479,981. - Bonus: Mr. Smith's targeted bonus (EICP) will continue as 70% of gross annual base salary, subject to annual approval and/or modification by the Compensation Committee.
-Mr. Smith will be eligible to receive a bonus of up to 70% of his base annual salary for the 2022 fiscal year, such bonus to be
+- Mr. Smith retained his title and continued to report to Mr. Foster, our Chief Executive Officer.
+Upon the appointment of his successor to Mr. Smith's role prior to September 30, 2022, Mr. Smith's job title changed to Senior Financial Advisor though February 28, 2023, as he transitioned his responsibilities to his successor.
+Throughout this transition period, Mr. Smith remained available to answer questions related to his role and to consult with his successor or our CEO about matters where Mr. Smith's skill, expertise or insight is considered necessary. - Mr. Smith's remuneration and benefits remained substantially unchanged, except as described below. - Annual Salary: Mr. Smith's base compensation effective as of April 1, 2022 and through September 30, 2022 was £479,981. - Bonus: Mr. Smith's targeted bonus (EICP) continued as 70% of gross annual base salary, subject to annual approval and/or modification by the Compensation Committee.
+Mr. Smith was eligible to receive a bonus of up to 70% of his base annual salary for the 2022 fiscal year, such bonus to be reduced on a pro-rata basis to reflect time worked within the fiscal year up to and including September 30, 2022.

-- reduced on a pro-rata basis to reflect time worked within the fiscal year up to and including September 30, 2022. - Equity: In lieu of a traditional annual equity grant made in May 2022, Mr. Smith received a grant of restricted stock units on February 28, 2022 with a value of \$1.5 million USD with a 12-month vesting period, the vesting of such grant to be conditional upon Mr. Smith providing a smooth, structured handover of his responsibilities to his successor.
+- Equity: In lieu of a traditional annual equity grant made in May 2022, Mr. Smith received a grant of restricted stock units on February 28, 2022 with a value of \$1.5 million USD with a 12-month vesting period, the vesting of such grant to be conditional upon Mr. Smith providing a smooth, structured handover of his responsibilities to his successor.
 The vesting of any previously granted equity awards will be unaffected and continue through February 28, 2023, with any equity that remains unvested at that date to be forfeited.
-The terms and conditions of any previously granted stock award agreements will be unaffected through February 28, 2023. - Benefits: Upon Mr. Smith's transfer he became eligible for U.K. Health and Benefits provided by our subsidiary, Charles River Discovery Research Services UK LTD, and is no longer eligible for equivalent US benefits as an employee of Charles River Laboratories, Inc. - Deferred Compensation Match Mr. Smith received a one-time cash lump sum in the amount of \$95,246 (gross) USD to compensate him for his ineligibility to receive his 2020 U.S. Deferred Compensation Plan company contribution.
-Mr. Smith is eligible to participate in the pension scheme applicable to employees of Charles River Discovery Research Services UK LTD. - Life Insurance: The Company will continue Mr. Smith's US life insurance coverage previously related to the US Deferred Compensation Plan. - Executive Health Care: The Company will continue Mr. Smith's eligibility for our executive health care program. - Tax Service Assistance: The Company will provide Mr. Smith with origin and destination location tax preparation assistance for taxes to be filed through and including the 2025 tax year/filing. - Visa Services: Mr. Smith was provided with immigration support in obtaining the appropriate documents permitting him to conduct work from the United Kingdom prior to his transfer. - In the event that a successor CFO is not appointed prior to September 30, 2022, Mr. Smith's employment will continue as normal, and the terms of the letter agreement will be reconsidered. - In consideration for the benefits provided under the letter agreement, Mr. Smith has agreed he is not entitled to other severance or compensation benefits.
+The terms and conditions of any previously granted stock award agreements will be unaffected through February 28, 2023. - Benefits: Upon Mr. Smith's transfer he became eligible for U.K. Health and Benefits provided by our subsidiary, Charles River Discovery Research Services UK Limited, and is no longer eligible for equivalent US benefits as an employee of Charles River Laboratories, Inc. - Deferred Compensation Match-Mr. Smith received a one-time cash lump sum in the amount of \$95,246 (gross) USD to compensate him for his ineligibility to receive his 2020 U.S. Deferred Compensation Plan company contribution.
+Mr. Smith is eligible to participate in the pension scheme applicable to employees of Charles River Discovery Research Services UK Limited. - Life Insurance: The Company continued Mr. Smith's US life insurance coverage previously related to the US Deferred Compensation Plan. - Executive Health Care: The Company continued Mr. Smith's eligibility for our executive health care program. - Tax Service Assistance: The Company provided Mr. Smith with origin and destination location tax preparation assistance for taxes to be filed through and including the 2025 tax year/filing. - Visa Services: Mr. Smith was provided with immigration support in obtaining the appropriate documents permitting him to conduct work from the United Kingdom prior to his transfer. - In consideration for the benefits provided under the letter agreement, Mr. Smith has agreed he is not entitled to other severance or compensation benefits.